Category Archives: Modena Royals

 • Princess Anna Beatrice (1848 – 1849), died in infancy

-Francesco became Duke of Modena and Reggio upon the death of his father on January 21, 1846.
+Francesco became Duke of Modena and Reggio when his father died on January 21, 1846.
 As Duke of Modena and Reggio, Francesco continued the conservative and autocratic policies of his father and was strongly aligned with the Austrian-Hungarian Empire.
 During the Revolutions of 1848, Francesco was expelled by revolutionaries and fled to Austria for a short time before he was able to return to Modena.
 Initially, Francesco moderated his policies, but after an assassination attempt, he returned to his conservative and autocratic policies.

 The Revolutions of 1848 sowed the seeds of the Italian unification movement.
 King Vittorio Emanuele II of Sardinia and Giuseppe Garibaldi, a noted general and politician, led the drive toward a unified kingdom.
 During the Second Italian War of Independence (April – July 1859), following the Battle of Magenta, Francesco V and his wife were forced to permanently flee the Duchy of Modena and Reggio.
 In 1860, the Duchy of Modena and Reggio was annexed to the Kingdom of Sardinia.
 Vittorio Emanuele II, King of Sardinia was proclaimed the first King of the new, united Kingdom of Italy in 1861.